 If you want the strongest Pokémon in Pokémon Go for raids and the Pokémon Go Battle League, you'll need to catch many of the same species.
 Nests are specific places that make this much easier for certain species.
 We here at iMore know everything you need to know to use Pokémon Go nests, and make sure to check out our best Pokémon Go accessories so you're fully equipped on your Pokémon Journey!

-Why should you care about nests?
+Why should you care about Pokémon Go nests?

-Nests are great for a number of reasons:
+Nests are great for several reasons:

-If you need candy from a specific Pokémon to evolve it or power it up, going to a nest gives you the chance to regularly catch them in greater quantities than random spawns would ever allow.
+- If you need candy from a specific Pokémon to evolve it or power it up, going to a nest gives you the chance to regularly catch them in greater quantities than random spawns would ever allow.